 What is a weighted blanket for?

-A weighted blanket uses what is known as deep pressure therapy to soothe you.
-Our bodies generally respond positively to pressure – be it a hug, swaddling a baby, or even gentle massage.
+Weighted blankets use what is known as deep pressure therapy to soothe you.
+Our bodies generally respond positively to pressure – be it a hug, swaddling, or even gentle massage.
 The weighted blanket replicates this pressure over your whole body, suppressing the flight or fight impulse that is triggered in stressful situations.
 That racing feeling in your body or mind when your are under stress is a result of that instinct, and stops you being able to switch off while sleeping or relaxing.

-Weighted blankets contain lots of small beads spread throughout, to bring the weight of the blanket up.
-This is heavy enough to simulate deep pressure therapy, but not so heavy it becomes uncomfortable, though those with circulation issues should seek advice before using one.
+Weighted blankets contain lots of small beads spread throughout.
+This means the blanket is heavy enough to simulate deep pressure therapy, but not so heavy it becomes uncomfortable.

 Simba has done a lot of research on how weighted blankets can help with stress, anxiety and insomnia which is worth a read if you want to learn more.
 They do caveat that a lot of the evidence of them being effective is anecdotal, though there is plenty of science to explain why it could help.